 EXECUTIVE BOARD OFFICERS

-Bethan has worked in the film and television as an assistant director for over 15 years.
+Bethan has worked in the film and television industry as an assistant director for over 15 years.
 She has worked on both Quebecois and American productions in various countries including the US, China, Czech Republic, Morocco as well as in most provinces across Canada.
 Starting out in 2008 as the AD rep of the DGC Quebec Executive Board she got elected to take on the same position at the national level in 2013.
 She has been vice-chair of the Quebec Board from 2012 to 2016.
 In addition to loving the adrenaline of working on film sets and in a team, she also loves travelling and discovering new places, ideas and foods.

 Anne Sirois has worked in film for over three decades.
 After getting a degree in film production at Concordia University, she began gaining experience as an assistant director on small productions before establishing her career as a second assistant director on demanding and complex films and series.
 Since 1996, Anne has worked as a first assistant director on both local productions and coproductions, travelling to locations as diverse as the Arctic, Argentina and Europe.
 Her resume includes, among other productions, mini-series Hitler, The Rise of Evil and Moby Dick, and feature films Les Doigts croches, Starbuck, Le Règne de la Beauté and in 3D Les Visages de Champlain.
 Anne Sirois has been on the Executive Board of the Quebec Council for over 20 years, presently as vice-chair after 7 years as District Council chair.